ZEOS Support Vision & Help Center

 Two people sitting in fron of a whiteboard full of notes

-Reflections
+Impact & Reflections

 TL;DR

-In close partnership with Product, I defined the long-term vision and three-horizon roadmap for the ZEOS Support Ecosystem, transitioning the platform from high-touch manual support to a scalable self-service model.
+In close partnership with product, I defined the long-term vision and three-horizon roadmap for the ZEOS Support Ecosystem, transitioning the platform from high-touch manual support to a scalable self-service model.

 Continue to explore